Home » Symptoms » Dog Symptoms A-Z » Protective Posture / Guarding Posture

 Basics and possible causes

-Protective postures / guarding postures usually arise as a reaction to pain or discomfort that can be triggered by various physical problems.
+Protective postures typically arise in response to pain or discomfort caused by various physical problems.
 Dogs try to relieve the affected area to avoid pain, which leads to an unnatural posture.
-These postures can occur both acutely and chronically, depending on the cause and severity of the underlying disease.
+These postures can occur both acutely and chronically, depending on the cause and severity of the underlying condition.

-A common cause of protective posture / guarding posture in dogs is arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
+A common cause of protective postures in dogs is arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
 There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis., an inflammatory joint disease that causes pain and stiffness.
 It often occurs in older dogs and can lead to a noticeable change in movement patterns.
-Injuries, such as strains, bruises, or fractures, can also cause a dog to adopt a protective posture / guarding posture to protect the affected area.
+Injuries such as sprains, bruises, or fractures can also cause a dog to adopt a protective posture to shield the affected area.

-In addition, neurological problems, such as herniated discs or diseases of the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior., can cause protective postures / guarding postures.
-These diseases impair normal nerve function and can cause pain or numbness that causes the dog to change its posture.
+Additionally, neurological problems, such as herniated discs or central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior. diseases, can cause protective postures.
+These conditions impair normal nerve function and can cause pain or numbness, leading the dog to change its posture.

 Inflammatory or infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
-It also refers to diseases caused by such pathogens. diseases, such as Lyme disease, which is transmitted by ticks, can also cause joint pain, leading to protective postures / guarding postures.
-In rare cases, tumors or other growth anomalies can be the cause of pain and subsequent protective postures / guarding postures.
+It also refers to diseases caused by such pathogens. diseases, such as Lyme disease transmitted by ticks, can also cause joint pain leading to protective postures.
+In rare cases, tumors or other growth anomalies can be the cause of pain and subsequent protective postures.

 Typical accompanying symptoms